Published October 22, 2020

 Whilst common, it’s certainly not “normal” to experience this kind of reaction.
 This is not however an allergy (as an allergic reaction would be much more severe) but a “sensitivity” or intolerance to wheat itself; the core ingredient in most breads.

 It’s also important to note that this does not necessarily indicate a gluten intolerance or defines you as being coeliac; non-coeliac gluten sensitivity may explain why bread disagrees with some and it’s important to note that wheat is a complex mix of various other proteins and carbohydrates, which could also be the possible culprit.
+You can learn more about your sensitivities with one of our complete sensitivity tests.

 Where does a specific intolerance / sensitivity come from?